DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Related Work

-Robustness and stability further motivate careful evaluation.
-Classical adversarial robustness work demonstrates that training dynamics and optimisation procedures materially affect robustness properties \cite{Szegedy2013Intriguing,Goodfellow2015Adversarial,Madry2018Robust,Tramer2018EnsembleAdv}.
-In estimator-heavy quantum--classical training, analogous concerns arise from sampling noise, estimator variance, and distribution shifts induced by decomposition choices, which can alter optimisation trajectories even when the target function is theoretically preserved \cite{Cerezo2021VQA,Schuld2019Gradients,Endo2021QEM}.
-Existing work rarely connects these robustness/stability questions to the systems bottlenecks introduced by cutting and reconstruction.
+Distributed ML provides directly relevant methods: parameter-server and bounded-staleness models manage heterogeneity~\cite{Li2014ParameterServer,Ho2013SSP}, speculative execution mitigates tail latency~\cite{Zaharia2008LATE}, and collective aggregation can dominate at scale~\cite{Sergeev2018Horovod,Cho2019BlueConnect,Goyal2017LargeBatch}.
+Classical adversarial robustness work~\cite{Szegedy2013Intriguing,Goodfellow2015Adversarial,Madry2018Robust,Tramer2018EnsembleAdv} shows that training dynamics materially affect robustness, and analogous concerns arise in estimator-heavy quantum training from sampling noise and distribution shifts induced by decomposition~\cite{Cerezo2021VQA,Schuld2019Gradients,Endo2021QEM}.
+Existing work rarely connects these robustness questions to the systems bottlenecks of cutting and reconstruction.